 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-I like this expression Anglo-Saxon.
-Overseas: literally "across the seas, overseas".
-Understand: "elsewhere, overseas".
+I like this Anglo-Saxon expression.
+Overseas: literally "beyond the seas, overseas".
+To understand: "elsewhere, abroad".

-A promise from other continents and distant horizons.
-The more I get into life, the more I dream ofoverseas.
-Always, this irresistible desire elsewhere...
+A promise of other continents and distant horizons.
+The more I am caught up in daily life, the more I dream ofoverseas.
+Always, this irresistible desire for elsewhere...

-I'll come back and talk about Asia, very quickly.
-From my last escapade in July, I still have to tell you about my island stay in Derawan, off Borneo, in the Celebes Sea.
-And then to mount my underwater videos shot in Sipadan...
+I promise, I will come back to tell you about Asia, very soon.
+From my last escapade, in July, I still have to tell you about my island stay in Derawan, off Borneo, in the Celebes Sea.
+And then to edit my underwater videos shot in Sipadan...

 But since my return, at the end of July, another overseas trots in my head.

 A still vague project.
-Which I was hoping to realize in the spring, perhaps.
-And then, a miraculous and unexpected window of free time popped up in my September schedule, at the very end of the month.
+I was hoping to make it happen in the spring, maybe.
+And then, a miraculous and unexpected free time slot appeared in my September schedule, at the very end of the month.
 Ah, there, there...
 How could I resist?

-So that's it: I've decided to cross a new ocean, to go across the Atlantic.
+So here it is: I decided to cross a new ocean, to go across the Atlantic.
 Destination?
 Montreal!

-It remains for me to potash the travel guide Montreal from the Quebec publisher Ulysses. thanks to Pascalfor his advice on the subject, always advised.
-And to say that I have not yet found the time to immerse myself in it...
+All I have to do now is read the travel guide Montreal from the Quebec publisher Ulysses. thanks to Pascalfor his advice on the subject, always wise.
+And to think that I still haven't found the time to dive into it...
 (Note that there is also a digital version to download, like the Lonely Planet.)

-I don't take my diving equipment with me and I fly to the West instead of to the East!
+Anyway, for once, I don't take my diving equipment with me and I fly to the West instead of heading to the East!

-A first, for me.
-I have never set foot on the American continent.
-The two times I took a transatlantic flight, I stopped just before In the Caribbean.
+A first for me.
+I have never set foot on the American continent before.
+The two times I took a transatlantic flight, I stopped just before, In the Caribbean.

-In Montreal, I'm going to visit some friends who are staying there for a year.
-And I hope to finally meet, "for real," my sister Marie-Julie Gagnon.
+In Montreal, I'm going to visit some friends, who are living there for a year.
+And I hope to finally meet, "in real life", my colleague Marie-Julie Gagnon.

-No bubbles in anticipation, therefore, for this Canadian week.
+No bubbles in the forecast, therefore, for this Canadian week.
 But new discoveries, a change of scenery of another kind.
-An American and urban trip on French soil, which promises to be exciting.
+An American and urban trip in French-speaking countries, which promises to be fascinating.

-That I like to feel this small inner trepidation, this excitement that is reborn with each new project of travel.
+How I love to feel that little trepidation inside, that excitement that is reborn with each new travel project.
 It's more than impatience.
-An irrepressible desire to go elsewhere... overseas.
+An irrepressible desire to go and see elsewhere... overseas.